 A single cup of brewed chamomile tea contains around 2 calories, and 0.5 grams of carbohydrates.
-Chamomile tea also has traces of magnesium, calcium, fluoride, potassium, folate and Vitamin A. Chamomile tea is rich in flavonoids which possess anti-oxidant and anti-microbial properties.
+Let check out some chamomile tea nutrition facts it includes traces of magnesium, calcium, fluoride, potassium, folate and Vitamin A. Chamomile tea is rich in flavonoids which possess anti-oxidant and anti-microbial properties.

 Chamomile tea is a great natural solution for people suffering from sleeping problems or sleep disorders.
 Chamomile tea has a soothing and tranquilizing effect, which induces sleep.
-Regular consumption of chamomile tea can help you sleep well and solve your sleep-related issues.
+Regular consumption of chamomile tea good for sleep and solve your sleep-related issues.

-Chamomile tea has anti-inflammatory properties, which can help ease menstrual and other stomach-related cramps.
-The tea relaxes of the muscles of the uterus, thus providing relief from the pain.
+Chamomile tea has anti-inflammatory properties, which can help ease menstrual and other stomach-related cramps, pain, gas and infalmmation.
+The Chamomile tea relaxes of the muscles of the uterus, thus providing relief from the pain.
 It works by increasing glycine levels in the body, which helps reduce the intensity of muscle spasms.

 Chamomile tea has been used for many years to treat digestive issues such as irritable bowel syndrome.
 IBS is one of the most common gastrointestinal disorders, and chamomile tea helps treat this condition.
 Chamomile lessens cramping in the inner lining of the stomach, thus helping release unnecessary gas and bloating in the digestive tract.
 Drinking chamomile tea on a regular basis can help prevent digestive problems in the long run.